 In addition, vitamin B6 helps in the absorption of B12, which is one of the determining vitamins for cognitive development.
 Vitamin B6 deficiency helps the appearance of problems such as obsessions or depression.

 It also affects emotional imbalance in general and sleep difficulties.
 It is present in foods such as wheat germ, rice, potatoes, turkey, beef, chicken, lamb, eggs, milk and dairy products, pork, seafood, lentils, peppers and nuts, among others.

-Vitamin B9 is also known by the name of "folic acid" or "folate".
+Vitamin B9 is also known by the name of “folic acid” or “folate”.
 It has a fundamental role in mental acuity and in the protection of brain functions.
-Like B6, it influences the formation of various neurotransmitters.
+Like B6, it influences the formation of several neurotransmitters.
 Lack of vitamin B6 aids the occurrence of strokes.